tleino/vtsh/README.md

 Toggling between the level is possible using *Alt+Enter*, or alternatively *Esc*.

+## Noteworthy deviations from Emacs

+* Mark is not cleared if buffer is modified while the mark is active, instead the mark follows with the modifications.
+For clearing the mark, use **Ctrl+g** or **Button 1**.
+This is useful because in *vtsh* buffers might be updated on the fly e.g. if new content arrives.

 ## Using with mouse

 * **Button 1** Select text (not yet implemented - only moves cursor at